stonier/py_trees-release/doc/behaviours.rst

 The feedback message is designed to assist in notifying humans when a significant event happens or for deciding when to log the state of a tree.
-If you notify or log every tick, then you end up with a lot of noise sorting through an abundance of data in which nothing much is happening to find the one point where something significant occurred that led to surprising or catastrophic behaviour.
+If you notify or log every tick, then you end up with alot of noise sorting through an abundance of data in which nothing much is happening to find the one point where something significant occurred that led to surprising or catostrophic behaviour.

 Setting the feedback message is usually important when something significant happens in the ``RUNNING`` state or to provide information